jyune15/GCD_Coursera/Codebook.md

 		6 activities and 30 subjects ---> 180 rows

-	        numbers of each measurement(66), subjects and activities ---> 68 varialbes
+	        numbers of each measurement(66), subjects and activities ---> 68 variables

 	5-3.
 Save the last data set in step 5 ('dt.final_avrByGr') as "tidy data_avr.txt".